MinaProtocol/mina/src/app/test_executive/README.md

 ### GCP Cloud Engine implementation specific directories

 - `src/lib/integration_test_cloud_engine/` — This library is the current implementation of the GCP cloud based execution engine, which deploys testnets in Gcloud's GKE environment.
 As with any engine, it implements the interface defined in `Integration_test_lib`.
 This execution engine leverages a good deal of our existing coda automation system.
+These files are Ocaml.
-- `automation/terraform/testnets` — During runtime, when using the GCP cloud engine, a directory of the same name as your testnet name will be created within this directory.  the terraform file which is `terraform apply`'d (ie main.tf.json) lives in here.
+- `automation/terraform/testnets` — During runtime, when using the GCP cloud engine, Gauntlet will automatically create in this directory a subdirectory with the same name as your testnet name, and also generate a terraform file called `main.tf.json`.
+When the testnet is deployed, `terraform apply` is called within this subdirectory, and terraform will use the specs in `main.tf.json` to reach out to GCP and deploy the testnet.
-- `automation/terraform/modules/o1-integration` and `automation/terraform/modules/o1-testnet` — many terraform modules which are referenced by main.tf.json will be found in these directories
+- `automation/terraform/modules/o1-integration` and `automation/terraform/modules/o1-testnet` — many terraform modules which are referenced by main.tf.json will be found in these directories.
+These are of course written in terraform script.
-- `helm` — The helm charts (detailed yaml files) which fully specifies the configuration of all the nodes in GCP live here
+- `helm` — The helm charts (detailed yaml files) which fully specifies the configuration of all the nodes in GCP live here.
+The terraform scripts in `automation/terraform/modules/o1-integration` and `automation/terraform/modules/o1-testnet` will reference these helm charts in the deployment process.

 ![Integration Test Testnet creation process in GCP](https://user-images.githubusercontent.com/3465290/142287280-0a194a12-b0d0-4279-9393-f61b3f7053e0.png)
 *Integration Test Testnet creation process in GCP.  edit this picture at: https://drive.google.com/file/d/16tcCW14SJyjVOrgdcVnt08pSep6RmRQ6/view?usp=sharing*